HappyChainDevs/happychain/docs/account.md

 The account is an EIP-4337 smart contract wallet controlled by a private key (EOA).
 The private key can be derived from a social account (Google, Twitter, Discord, ...) or come from a browser-injected wallet extension like Metamask.
-The social account solution is noncustodial via seamless 2FA.
+The social account solution is non-custodial via seamless 2FA.

 <!-- TODO mention the social login provider once it is decided -->